Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 Link: Course catalogue

-GIS Special Courses in German for Exchange Students - Summer Semester 2024 - Learning German
+GIS Special Courses in German for Exchange Students - Winter Semester 2024/25 - Learning German

 Course description